rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 Calling `iterate_to_fixpoint` on your `Engine` will return a `Results`, which contains the dataflow state at fixpoint upon entry of each block.
-Once you have a `Results`, you can can inspect the dataflow state at fixpoint at any point in the CFG.
+Once you have a `Results`, you can inspect the dataflow state at fixpoint at any point in the CFG.
 If you only need the state at a few locations (e.g., each `Drop` terminator) use a [`ResultsCursor`].
 If you need the state at *every* location, a [`ResultsVisitor`] will be more efficient.